not-qwerty/nestjs-ecommerce/README.md

 ## Description

 This is a ecommerce project with role-based authentication;
-The tech stack is: MongoDb + mongoose, React hooks/Redux in Front end;
+The tech stack is: Nestjs, MongoDb + mongoose, React hooks/Redux in Front end;
 TypeScript everywhere.

-You can also find .env file in the root folder, I keep it in Github to ease the start of the project.
-The less starting configuration the better.
-In order to create & use your own database access the folowing [link](https://www.youtube.com/watch?v=KKyag6t98g8).
-Make sure you changed MONGO_URI then.
+You can also find .env-example file in the root folder.
+If you need help configuring database please access the folowing [link](https://www.youtube.com/watch?v=KKyag6t98g8).
+Make sure you changed MONGO_URI then to your own.

-The application is still in developing, I'll add link to React project for frontend down bellow.
+The application is still in developing, I'll add link to React project for frontend down bellow ASAP.

 ## Installation